Doughpaze-Order-Food-Online/DoughPaze_Main_Resolved/README.md

 - Note:- OTP will be recieved on email provided by user respectively. ( via mobile number not yet fully implemented.)

-## Server Side
-- The server is developed using nodejs backend tool
-- Express Framework is used to implement rest apis.
-- MongoDb is used as the data storage that is database.
-- Mongoose package is used as agent to the mongodb database.
-- Other packages are used based on the requirements in the applcation.
-- Apis are implemented based on the requirements of the app.